Kim Jones (designer): Dior, 2018–2025

 On 19 March 2018, Jones was announced as artistic director of Dior Homme, replacing Kris Van Assche.
 Prior to his first Dior Homme show, it was confirmed that he had designed the morning suit worn by David Beckham at the wedding of Prince Harry and Meghan Markle on 19 May 2018.
 Jones debuted his first collection for Dior Homme in June 2018 at Men's Fashion Week in Paris.

 In May 2019, Jones revealed concept sketches for South Korean artists, BTS, announcing that Dior would be in charge of designing custom-made tour outfits, ahead of the band's Love Yourself World Tour.
 With the help of other creative directors such as Matthew Williams and Yoon Ahn (Dior's jewellery director) they incorporated Dior's iconic feminine, floral designs with industrial-like harnesses and chains.

 Jones has been assisted for some 15 years by fellow Brit designer Lucy Beeden, who is currently Dior Men's Design Director.

 In 2024 Jones launched first ever Dior Men's couture collection inspired by photographs of Rudolf Nureyev by his uncle Colin Jones.

-As of January 2025, Dior announced that Kim Jones was stepping down as artistic director of Dior Homme.
+As of January 2025, Dior announced that Kim Jones was stepping down as artistic director of Dior Homme as he resigned with his assistant Lucy.